 “MeetingSphere” means MeetingSphere GmbH a limited liability company registered in Hamburg HRB 153862 with offices at Efftingestrasse 28, 22041 Hamburg, Germany.

 “MeetingSphere” also means the Software which is provided for use via the Service.

 “MeetingSphere Inc” means MeetingSphere’s US subsidiary MeetingSphere Inc, 440 Monticello Ave, Ste 1875, Norfolk, VA 23510.
 For customers who choose to be served from MeetingSphere’s US data center (AWS Virginia) MeetingSphere Inc acts as an EU-U.S. Privacy Shield certified sub-processor of MeetingSphere.

 “MeetingSphere Store” means MeetingSphere’s system used for transactions related to Meeting Center Subscriptions and User Subscriptions and for the provisioning of the Service.

 “Personal data” means any information relating to an identified or identifiable natural person (‘data subject’).
 An identifiable natural person is one who can be identified, directly or indirectly.
 The MeetingSphere Service only collects the names, email address and organisation of users for the purpose of authenticating users at login and for identifying users in Meetings.
-MeetingSphere does not collect other identifiers such as identification numbers, location data, an online identifier or other factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+MeetingSphere does not collect other identifiers such as identification num-bers, location data, an online identifier or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 MeetingSphere does not store Personal Data beyond its purpose and does not profile it.
 MeetingSphere does not share Personal Data with anyone unless required by law, subject to due legal process.